zenfish/miscellaneous/f-u-openssl/README.md

 Probably done the wrong way.
 It seems to work.
 I hate openssl.
 And openvpn.
 And pgp.
 And ssh.
 Crypto in general kinda blows.

+Serial number is somewhat random, so browsers whine less when you blow away the old one and replace it.

 -> Based on the easy rsa cert stuff <-